validitylabs/HOPR-PL-Substrate/README.md

 Once in a while, nodes merge their local state with the global state.
 Therefore, they publish their accumulated state changes and ask the blockchain network to verify that state change.
 The verifiers in the network learn whether the local state changes of that particular node have led to valid state.

-HOPR makes use of special behavior of distributed ledger systems that they can force senders of transactions to reveal pre-images of one-way functions like hash functions or elliptic curve operations into a transaction even if only the result of the respective one-way function is necessary to verify the embedded signature.
+HOPR makes use of special behavior of programmablev distributed ledger systems that they can force senders of transactions to reveal pre-images of one-way functions like hash functions or elliptic curve operations into a transaction even if only the result of the respective one-way function is necessary to verify the embedded signature.

-In order to keep the on-chain transaction costs for opening and closing payment channels low, HOPR relies on Substrate chain that is highly optimized to the specific purpose as opposed to general-purpose and more expensive smart contract platforms like Ethereum.
+In order to keep the on-chain transaction costs for opening and closing payment channels low, HOPR relies on a Substrate-based chain that is highly optimized to the specific purpose as opposed to general-purpose and more expensive smart contract platforms like Ethereum.
 In addition, upon launch of Polkadot, HOPR benefits from interoperability gains with other applications and infrastructure in the ecosystem.

 ## Techniques